Children

 photo montage of tweens and teens

 Kids may not always tell you what’s wrong, but they may show it to you in their actions and behaviors.
-Younger children may show signs of aggression, withdrawal, loss of interest in play or other activities, sleeping problems, or even eating problems.
+Younger children may show signs of acting out, withdrawal, loss of interest in play or other activities, sleeping problems, or even eating problems.
 Teens may be able to verbalize their feelings, or you may notice that they are having trouble in school, functioning at home, at school, or with their peers.

 Sometimes parents notice these symptoms at home, and other times school personnel or physicians may be the ones to recommend mental health or addictions treatment for a child.
 When anxiety, depression, or addiction interfere with your child’s life, Penn Medicine Princeton House Behavioral Health can help.